-- 11.4.3.1 Regulations 21 to 28 (and Schedules 1 and 2) authorise permit authorities to issue Fixed Penalty Notices (FPNs) in respect of criminal offences.
-Fixed Penalty Notices offer the offender an opportunity to discharge liability for an offence by paying a penalty amount. - 11.4.3.2 The Permit Authority will follow the FPN procedure set out in the Code of Practice for Permits Chapter 18 and the regulations, and any subsequent amendments. - 11.4.3.3 Prosecution through the magistrates court remains an option for the Permit Authority.
+- 11.4.3.1 Permit Scheme Regulations 21 to 28 (and Schedules 1 and 2) authorise permit authorities to issue Fixed Penalty Notices (FPNs) in respect of criminal offences.
+Fixed Penalty Notices offer the offender an opportunity to discharge liability for an offence by paying a penalty amount. - 11.4.3.2 The Permit Authority will follow the FPN procedure set out in the Code of Practice for Permits Chapter 18 and the Permit Scheme Regulations , and any subsequent amendments. - 11.4.3.3 Prosecution through the magistrates court remains an option for the Permit Authority.